 Members of The Bartram Garden Club place complimentary floral designs in the foyer of the Fernandina Beach Branch of the Nassau County Public Library System on a rotating basis during every month.
 This community service project allows members to hone their floral design skills in a fun and relaxed venue, and at the same time, introduces the general public to specific plant materials and mechanics commonly used in floral design art.
 As an additional educational tool, all plant material is identified with the common and scientific botanical names.

-The club's first library display was designed and placed by Frances Tidd.
+The club's first library display was designed and placed by Frances Tidd in October 2016.
 The arrangement features various epiphyte specimens along with a small plaque giving information about the Bartram Garden Club meetings at the library.

 The November library exhibit was designed and placed by Kathleen Lunman, evoking the colors and spirit of Fall.